myeongsuseong/myeongsuseong.github.io/_pages/publications.md

 ------
 Peer-reviewed publications
 1. **Myeongsu Seong**# and Dasol Lee# "Investigation of ultra-short-separation diffuse correlation spectroscopy," (in preparation), 2023
+1. Semere Asefa, Sangmin Shim, **Myeongsu Seong**#, Dasol Lee# "Chiral metasurfaces: a review of the fundamentals and research advances," Sensors (in review), 2023
 1. **Myeongsu Seong**# "Comparison of numerical-integration-based methods for blood flow estimation in diffuse correlation spectroscopy," Computer Methods and Programs in Biomedicine (in revision), 2023